-If you do a Google search on things to do in Houston, NASA’s Space Centre Houston will undoubtedly appear on every listicle you come across.
+If you do a Google search on things to do in Houston, NASA’s Space Centre Houston will undoubtedly appear on every listicle you come across (like this list of 25 things to do for example).
 And there’s a very good reason for this: there’s actually not that much to do in Houston.
-Well, that is unless you get your jollies off in museums; in that case you might never leave the place.
+Well, that is unless you get your jollies off in museums; in that case, you might never leave the place.
 Space nerds, regular nerds, and people with a vague interest in space travel will all find Space Centre Houston a must-see attraction.

 And just to clear the air so there is no confusion: Space Center Houston is the museum or visitor centre, Johnson Space Centre is the NASA control Centre where the astronauts play.

-This is what we did on our day there, and what you can do to make you day run smoother.
+This is what we did on our day there, and what you can do to make your day run smoother.

 The NASA Tram Tour